-6. If the answer is "Yes" to any of the preceding questions, identify and describe the information security, personnel security, and privacy provisions to be included in the

-2. If "Yes" to #1, does the requirements document identify (a) retention requirements (e.g., length of time data must be retained before return and/or destruction) and (b) security requirements for the protection of retained data?
+5. If "Yes" to #1, identify and describe the continuous monitoring data requirements to be included in the solicitation.
+Note: When a contractor IT system will be used to input, store, process, output, and/or transmit sensitive information, the RTM shall be included in the solicitation.
+The RTM is prepared by the Component CIO or designee in coordination with the requiring office and shall be included in the procurement request package as an attachment to the requirements document (i.e., Statement of Work, Statement of Objectives, Performance Work Statement).
+Contracting officers shall ensure the solicitation requires vendors to submit a draft security plan with their proposal/quotation as their response to the RTM.
+Instructions on how the draft security plan will be evaluated shall be included in the solicitation.
+C. Data Retention Requirements (completed by requiring office): Will the contractor be required to retain sensitive information for the Government?
+Yes No 2.
+If "Yes" to #1, does the requirements document identify (a) retention requirements (e.g., length of time data must be retained before return and/or destruction) and (b) security requirements for the protection of retained data?
 Yes N/A (only if "No" to #1) 3.
 If "Yes" to #1, identify and describe the retention and security requirements to be included in the solicitation.
 4. Does the Government have a plan to monitor and/or ensure contractor compliance with the retention and security requirements identified?
 Yes N/A (only if "No" to #1) 5.
 If "Yes" to #1, describe the Government's plan to monitor and/or ensure contractor compliance with the retention and security requirements identified in the acquisition.
-Iditional Privacy Considerations (completed by requiring office in coordination with imponent Privacy Officer or designee): 1.
+D. Additional Privacy Considerations (completed by requiring office in coordination with Component Privacy Officer or designee): 1.
 Is contractor support needed to complete privacy compliance documentation (Privacy Threshold Analysis, Privacy Impact Assessment, and/or System of Record Notice, as appropriate)?
-Yes No N/A 2.
+Yes No NA 2.
 If contractor support is needed to complete the privacy compliance documentation, does the requirements document identify the activities and level of contractor support needed?
+Yes N/A (only if "No" or "N/A" to #1)
-Yes N/A (only if "No" or "N/A" to #1) 3.
-If "Yes" to #1, identify and describe the activities and level of contractor support needed to complete the privacy compliance documentation.
-Signa turos: Signa tures.
-(DHS Date am Official (or official title) Component and Organization) whone number) (DHS Date onent Chief Information Officer (CIO) or designee Component and Organization) whose number)

-Name Date Component Chief Security Officer (CSC (DHS Component and Organization) (Telephone number) Name Date Component Privacy Officer or designee (DHS Component and Organization) (Telephone number) Name Date TSA SSI Program Office, as applicable (Telephone number) Name Date CISA CVI Program Office, as applicabl (Telephone number) Name Date CISA PCII Program Office, as applicable (Telephone number) Name Date Head of Contracting Activity or designe (DHS Component and Organization) (Telephone number)
+3. If "Yes" to #1, identify and descrito complete the privacy compliant be the activities and level of contractor support needed ce documentation.
+Signatures : Name Date Requiring Official (or official title) (DHS Component and Organization) (Telephone number) Name Date Component Chief Information Officer (C (DHS Component and Organization) (Telephone number) IO) or designee Name Date Component Chief Security Officer (CSO) (DHS Component and Organization) (Telephone number)) or designee Name Date Component Privacy Officer or designee (DHS Component and Organization) (Telephone number) Name Date TSA SSI Program Office, as applicable (DHS Component and Organization) (Telephone number) Name Date CISA CVI Program Office, as applicable (DHS Component and Organization) (Telephone number)

+Name Date

+CISA PCII Progra m Office, as applicable

+(DHS Component and Organization)

+(Telephone number er)

+Name Date

+Head of the Contr acting Activity or Depu ty HCA/Deputy Chief of Procurement

+(DHS Component and Organization)

+(Telephone number er)